jpangborn/jpangborn.github.io/_drafts/getting-started-with-github-pages.md

 ## Install Octopress, Jekyll, and Dependencies

 You could start putting HTML, CSS, and Javascript here, but it isn't easy to maintain a blog with static HTML and CSS.
 Since Github Pages support Jekyll, we will get that setup.
 We will also install Octopress, which makes working with Jekyll on the command line easier.
 We need to take care of a few prerequisites first.
 Jekyll is written in Ruby, so we need to install the first.
 There are many ways to install ruby.
-The following instructions are for Mac OS X.
+The following instructions are for Mac OS X and can all be run from the `Blog` directory.

 ### Install Homebrew